Theodoros Xenophontos (Interview 1)

 Parents Occupation(s)

 His parents were farmers.
-His father also served in the British army during World War II.
+His father also served in the Cyprus Regiment of the British Army during World War II.

 [00:00:15] Biographical background